Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 Preparation of medicines for internal use

 Treatment of bartholinitis with folk remedies is carried out not only with the help of ointments and baths, but also with the use of medicinal herbal decoctions and infusions.
-Such remedies help to cope with the inflammatory process and speed up the healing process.
+Such remedies help cope with the inflammatory process and speed up the healing process.
 There are several effective recipes.

 • 200 g crushed aloe leaves,

-• 1 glass of house red wine
+• 1 glass of red house wine,

 • 400 g honey.

-Recipe number 2
+Recipe No. 2

-• Sporish - 100 g,
+• Knotweed - 100 g,

 • nettle - 100 g,

-• field horsetail - 40 g,
+• horsetail - 40 g,

-• pikulnik - 50 g,
+• piculnik - 50 g,

 • Icelandic moss - 2 tbsp. l.